xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

 While the *byExample* works very well for simple queries where you combine the conditions with an `and`.
 The syntax above becomes messy for *joins* and *or* conditions.
-Therefore ArangoDB also supports a full-blown query language, AQL.
+Therefore AvocadoDB also supports a full-blown query language, AQL.
 To run an AQL query, use the *db._query* method:.

     @startDocuBlockInline 05_workWithColl_AQL_STR